Private Work℠ Coaching with Joseph: Is It Coaching Or Something Else Entirely?

-- PRIVATE WORK seeks to get to a position where we being from nothing, without pre-determined or expected outcomes, so that a completely new way of perceiving possibility emerges, and from there the means to achieve whatever emerges as a desired outcome, including Blue Ocean possibilities.
+- PRIVATE WORK seeks to get to a position where we begin from nothing, without pre-determined or expected outcomes, so that a completely new way of perceiving possibility emerges, and from there establish the means to achieve whatever emerges as a desired outcome, including Blue Ocean possibilities.

 A Little About The Mechanism:

 Working in the paradigm of Private Work we begin from an essential presumption, you have a Best State, a way of operating so essential, innate and native to who you are, that when you are acting from this state virtually anything you do seems effortless for you.